SharkieWasHere/Vrchat-Image-Uploader/README.md

 EXAMPLE:
 "C:\Users\shark\Documents\GitHub\discord-example-app\VrcTest.bat" %command% & "C:\Program Files (x86)\Steam\steamapps\common\VRChat\start_protected_game.exe" %command%

-**EXTRA INFO**

-There is one command to the bot, all you have to say is "vrcrp" (no quotes).
-It stands for Vrchat Resend Photos.
-This will repost all the images in the desired file you choose, incase u need this.

-This is like the first time im coding in JavaScript (it was just a fun little project).

 **COMMANDS**

 There is currently 1 command. "vrcrp" (without the quotes).
 This stands for Vrchat Resend Photos.